lundqvistr/manual_medfak_research_data/manual.md

 Researchers and students involved in the kind of research we have focused upon here are active in different organizational settings: mainly within universities, mainly in clinical work or mixtures of the two, within a smaller group or with a multicenter approach spanning an entire country or even several countries.
 Depending on the organization you find yourself in, there are hopefully structures in place for storing your research data in a secure way.
 However, the practical arrangements are so different that it is not possible to provide any specific suggestions here.

 #### Data management plans
-The concept of data management plans (DMP) has become increasingly emphasized in many contexts.
-Funding agencies increasinlgy require that applications contain such DMP's.
+The concept of data management plans (DMP) has become emphasized in many contexts.
+Funding agencies increasingly require that applications contain such DMP's.
 The basic idea is that a DMP should provide information on how research data is managed throughout the project, and the purpose is to ensure that data is handled securely, legally and ethically.
 A good source is [Checklist for data management plans](https://snd.se/en/resources/checklist-data-management-plans) provided by [the Swedish National Data Service (SND)](https://snd.se/en).

 #### Archiving
 There are legal requirements for the archiving of completed research projects: _what_, _how_, _for how long_ are typical questions.
 Universities and health care providers have their own implementations for the procedures involved.